 Second Chance Animal Services, Inc. (the Organization), a Massachusetts not-for-profit corporation, is dedicated to providing shelter for unwanted animals until a suitable home can be found and full-service veterinary services for the public with subsidized pricing available for those who qualify.
 The Organization provides spay and neuter services, an adoption program, veterinary services and vaccination clinics to animals in Massachusetts.
-During 2021, the Organization performed 5,180 spay and neuter procedures and facilitated 1,498 adoptions.
+During 2022, the Organization helped over 44,000 animals which included 5,249 spay and neuter procedures and facilitated 1,543 adoptions.
 The Organization is supported primarily through service fees, donor contributions and grants.